MicrosoftDocs/memdocs/memdocs/intune/configuration/wi-fi-settings-android-enterprise.md

 - **Network name**: Enter a name for this Wi-Fi connection.
 End users see this name when they browse their device for available Wi-Fi connections.
 For example, enter **Contoso WiFi**.
 - **SSID**: Enter the **service set identifier**, which is the real name of the wireless network that devices connect to.
 However, users only see the **network name** you configured when they choose the connection.

-Note:
+  > [!IMPORTANT]
-1. We cannot target two wi-fi profiles with the same SSID to the same device.
+  > - You can't target two Wi-Fi profiles with the same SSID to the same device.
+So, make sure any new Wi-Fi profiles use a different SSID.
-2. If you intend to chnge the Trusted Root Certificate of the profile, please ensure you are connected to a second internet source, to avoid disconnection due to cert change and proper delivery of the updated profile.
-Once we support multiple  trusted root certificate in wi-fi profile, which we intend to do, the second internet connection will no longer be needed.
+  > - If you plan to change the Trusted Root Certificate of a Wi-Fi profile, before you change the certificate, make sure the device connects to another internet connection.
+The backup internet connection allows the Wi-Fi profile with the updated certificate to be assigned.
+In a future update (no ETA), Intune will support multiple trusted root certificates in Wi-Fi profile.
+Then, a second internet connection isn't needed.

 - **Connect automatically**: **Enable** automatically connects to your Wi-Fi network when devices are in range.
 Select **Disable** to prevent or block this automatic connection.